gal-a/blog/docs/README.md

 </script>

 ## Intro
 Welcome to my new blog!
-This is a place for me to share data science resources, where I try to provide example code for the most common use cases, useful bits and bytes that I want to remind myself without having to search all over the web.
+This is a place for me to share data science resources where I will try to provide simple examples of common use cases.
 In particular, I've found the following libraries to be very useful: sklearn, tensorflow, keras, matplotlib, nltk, scipy, numpy and pandas.
 Stay tuned as I continue to add more stuff ~Gal

 ## Notebooks